ShahadatUddin/Bias-Variance-Trade-Off/README.md

 **Dataset**
 - 12 datasets from multiple open-access sources were evaluated
 - 4xLarge; 4xMedium; and 4xSmall Datasets
+- The "data" folder contains the bias and variance values for different k values across four ML models (three files)

 **Models Used**
 - Decision Tree